selroc/wth/README.md

 ```

 ### Observing Output
-You can see the records recorded using `wth.sh -l`.
+You can see the records recorded using `wth.sh --list`.
 Preview of records is capped at 3.
 Lines are not executed.
 ```bash
 $ wth.sh -l
 (2018/08/15 at 10:14:35) untitled:            (record-2018-08-15T10:14:35-untitled.sh)